Company Info

 The methods used for bat removal have nothing in common with the methods normally used for animals such as raccoons, opossums, squirrels, groundhogs, and others.
 Instead of using traps, bat control is done by using a systematic exclusion program.
 Bats are protected by Illinois state wildlife code, and no chemicals or poisons can be used.
 We do not use any type of traps, as bats can die from stress while in traps and relocation efforts are not successful.
 Studies have shown bats have returned from distances of up to 150 miles, so trapping and "moving" bats only creates a false sense of security for homeowners who see the bats "caught and hauled away".
 We do not play those mind games, but simply utilize the best system of exclusion and bat-proofing.
 If the bats are going to fly right back to their established roost site area, why not just evict them from the structure and save them the hassle of flying back.
 They are going to locate a new roost site in the area anyway, so it makes no sense to haul them away first.

-The summer observations allow us to be prepared for exclusions when the proper time comes.
-We can arrange our schedule and also pick up all the necessary materials for each job in advance.
-On many structures we will perform much of the sealing and repairs (secondary gaps and holes) before the exclusion season begins.
-There is a fairly narrow "window" for exclusions, which makes it impossible to perform all sealing, repairs, and exclusion work in that limited time frame.
+Even though the one-way escape valves can only be installed during the specified eviction periods, much of the sealing and repairs (secondary gaps and holes) can be performed before the spring period or during the blackout period, providing the primary access points are left open.
+The two time periods for evicting bats are fairly limited, which makes it impossible to perform all sealing, repairs, and exclusion work in those periods.
 We sometimes inspect structures during the late fall or winter season, but it may only allow us to provide a rough estimate if poor weather conditions prevent us from climbing on the structure or using ladders.

 Exact exclusion costs are impossible to quote without a thorough inspection of the structure.
 Exclusions can range from a few hundred to several thousand dollars depending on the size of the structure, equipment required, materials for repairs, labor time for repairs and sealing, and mileage to site.
 The cost for bat-proofing varies greatly depending on the combination of the previous factors.
-Some structures may require high-lifts or other equipment to perform a bat exclusion and bat-proofing.
-Bat-proofing requires any holes or cracks over ¼ inch to be repaired, sealed, caulked, screened, or otherwise eliminated.
+Some structures may require boom lifts or other equipment to perform a bat exclusion and bat-proofing.
+Bat-proofing requires any holes or cracks over ¼ inch to be repaired, sealed, caulked, screened, or otherwise eliminated, from the foundation to the highest roof peaks.
 This can obviously become quite labor intensive on some structures.
-In some instances the primary entrance/exit holes are the only access points available, and basic repairs and an exclusion may be sufficient, while others require a week or more just to perform the complete bat-proofing process.
+In some instances the primary entrance/exit holes are the only access points available, and basic repairs and an exclusion may be sufficient, while others require a week or more just to perform the bat-proofing process.

 Some insurance companies may cover bat exclusions, since they are not rodents.
 Most homeowners policies will not cover any rodent damage or removal, but since bats are not rodents contacting your agent prior to an exclusion is suggested.
-Oddly enough, we have found many insurance companies will not cover the exclusion cost, but will cover the guano removal and clean-up program.
+Oddly enough, we have found many insurance companies will not cover the exclusion cost, but will cover the guano removal and clean-up program, as they consider that 'damage'.
+Insurance typically considers the sealing work (bat-proofing) a normal home maintenance issue, therefor usually not covered by homeowner insurance.

-We will prepare and send (e-mail, fax, or mail) a price quote for the exclusion program, which will include a detailed summary of the entire process.
-Inspection fees are due at the time of the site inspection.
-Rapidly rising gas costs have made it impossible to provide free estimates.
+After an inspection, we will prepare and send (e-mail, fax, or mail) a price quote for the exclusion program, which will include a detailed summary of the entire process.

 We added a towable boom lift to our equipment in December of 2003.
 This allows us to reach many areas not accessible by ladders, and provides a safer working environment.
 It is great for installing chimney caps on 2 or 3 story homes.
 We can reach about 40 feet high.
 Our work schedule was previously affected by equipment scheduling through rental companies.
 Having our own lift allows us to respond to jobs in a more timely manner, and the towable lift is easier on lawns as compared to bucket trucks.
 Our lift can be positioned using a pickup truck, and can often be moved around by hand on hard surfaces.

 We have added 2 additional lifts to our equipment in late 2005.
-We now have a single-man lift with a 24-foot platform height which can be used outside or inside buildings.
+We have a single-man lift with a 24-foot platform height which can be used outside or inside buildings.
 It allows access to tall inside peaks (such as churches) as it will fit through standard doorways.
 It is a small push-around unit.
-The newest addition to our equipment is a driveable scissors lift with a 24-foot deck height.
+We also have a driveable scissors lift with a 24-foot deck height.
 This unit is great for working on long outside walls or other projects such as installing bird netting in loading docks, parking garages, or other canopy-type structures.

 BATS IN AN ATTIC.